Early Language Development

 We use speech and language screening and intervention programmes to support our younger children with their spoken language development.
 The Nuffield Early Language Intervention (NELI) is a 20-week programme proven to help young children overcome language difficulties.
 It is designed for children aged 4-5 years and combines small group work with one-to-one sessions delivered by trained teaching assistants, targeting vocabulary, narrative skills, active listening and phonological awareness.

 Speech Link is used to identify and support children with developmental speech sound difficulties.
 Screening assessments help us to decide who needs to be seen by a Speech and Language Therapist and those at risk of literacy difficulties.
-We can then bespoke deliver interventions on a 1:1 basis for children.
+We can then bespoke interventions on a 1:1 basis for children.

 Opportunities to talk